APenderGH/ctf_write-ups/DUCTF/Helicoptering/README.md

 ![image](https://user-images.githubusercontent.com/104875856/192171027-90c263b8-0050-46e8-beeb-59b20f051ceb.png)

 If that looks like a lot of random words, don't worry.
 We only need to focus on that very first sentence.

-`The HTTP_HOST server variable contains the value of the Host HTTP request header` So when we send a request to a website our request looks something like this,
+`The HTTP_HOST server variable contains the value of the Host HTTP request header`.

+So when we send a request to a website our request looks something like this,

 ![image](https://user-images.githubusercontent.com/104875856/192171109-d738db53-a5da-4b90-8be7-c26d37b8051d.png)